Quantum measurements of time

 Consider some other special cases: (i)~If the particle never reaches $D$ the probability \eqref{tdistrib} is meaningless, as expected, since the numerator and denominator are null. (ii)~If the particle crosses $D$ multiple times, the distribution will have multiple peaks, as expected, corresponding to the ``crossing times''. (iii)~If the particle is stationary at the detector position or if it reaches it after some finite time interval but remains there forever, then $\psi(x|{t})$ is nonzero for large $t$ and one cannot extend the time integration to infinity.
 In this case, $p({t}|x\in D)$ explicitly depends on the interval $T$, since it is nonzero for arbitrarily large $t$ as expected: the particle will be found at the detector at any sufficiently large time. (iv)~A particle performing periodic evolution (e.g.~a harmonic oscillator) is a combination of the previous two cases: whatever $T$ interval yields a multi-peak distribution, but again $T$ cannot be increased to encompass all times $t$ for which $\psi(x|{t})$ is substantially nonzero. (v)~in the simple case of a free nonrelativistic particle with Gaussian initial wavepacket prepared far from the detector and negligible negative momentum components, we obtain \cite{futuro} the same results of \cite{kijioski,rovelli}, as expected. (vi)~If the particle is split into two wavepackets approaching the detector from opposite directions, our probability distribution will display interference peaks due to the superposition principle, in contrast to other proposals \cite{kijioski,rovelli} that do not \cite{futuro}.
-This difference may be used to perform an experimental test of our proposal.
-Eq.~\eqref{tdistrib} is our main result.
+This difference may be used to experimentally test our proposal. \togli{\green (v)~If the particle is in a quantum superposition of multiple locations (e.g.~it has been diffracted) and will arrive in $D$ at a coherent superposition of different times, again the distribution will have multiple peaks corresponding to its ``collapse'' at $D$ at the corresponding times (assuming that all wavefunction branches arrive at the detector $D$ at some time), as expected: this is an immediate consequence of linearity and of the fact that the distribution follows from the Born rule \eqref{joint}.
+(If not all the branches arrive at the detector, the distribution has only the peaks relative to the arrival times of the ones that do arrive.)
+Namely, the observable ${A}$ satisfies the superposition principle.{\red \bf [KS: I suggest simplifying the following text.
+I wouldn't use nomenclature of "a particle being in quantum superposition of multiple locations" because it is all included in a particle wavefunction $\psi(x|t)$.]} }